brianhigh/big-file-types/Big_Data_File_Formats.md

 This is a brief introduction to the management of "Big Data" in R using file-based databases to work around limitations in volatile memory (RAM).

-Storage, either on disk or the network, is usually much cheaper than RAM, but also much slower.
+Storage, either on disk or the network, is usually much cheaper than RAM, but also much slower to access.
 If the size of your data set exceeds your available RAM, it might be worth using file-based solutions.
 They will often be easier to implement than database servers, computing clusters, or cloud options.
-They will allow you to scale up to datasets about twice as big as the amount of RAM you have available.
+They will allow you to work with datasets about twice as big as the amount of RAM you have available.
+You can work with even bigger datasets if you can work with only a subset or sample of the full dataset.

 ### File Formats